TaymazKH/microservices-lambda-and-k8s-port/docs/development-guide.md

 5. Edit the deployment script or the docker-related files for your desired deployment method.

 Your service is now ready to be deployed.
 You may choose to further work on your service of course.

+### Mixed Services

+You may also want to have services that are gRPC clients and gRPC/web servers.
+For this purpose, you can simply have the client's code alongside the server's code.
+The [checkout service](../src/checkoutservice) and [`frontend`](../src/frontend) are some good examples.